junxit/us-congress-bills-110/bill.md

 >     - **(E)** Program Information Report.
 >   - **(2)** *Expert panel* No later than six months after the enactment of the Improving Head Start Act of 2007, the Secretary shall convene an expert panel of 7 members to make recommendations to the Secretary on the development of a transparent, reliable, and valid system for evaluating grant renewal applications.
 >   - **(3)** *Composition of expert panel* The Secretary, in convening such panel, shall appoint the following:
->     - **(A)** 5 members, who are competent, by virtue of their training, expertise, and experience, in each of at least one of the following areas:
+>     - **(A)** Five members, who are competent, by virtue of their training, expertise, and experience, in each of at least one of the following areas:
 >       - **(i)** Early childhood program accreditation or quality assessment.
 >       - **(ii)** Research on early childhood development.
 >       - **(iii)** Governance and finance of non-profit organizations.